On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Conclusions

-\begin{itemize} \item We show that HISA observations typically tend to underestimate column densities of cold HI, $N_\rmn{HI}$, and the total cold HI mass in molecular clouds by a factor of 3 -- 10.
-This effect is particular pronounced towards high-column density regions, which frequently reach column densities up to $\gtrsim$10$^{22}$~cm$^{-2}$.
+\begin{itemize} \item We show that HISA observations, which assume a fixed HI temperature, typically tend to underestimate column densities of cold HI, $N_\rmn{HI}$, and the total cold HI mass in molecular clouds by a factor of 3 -- 10.
+This effect is particular pronounced towards to the central regions, which frequently reach column densities up to $\gtrsim$10$^{22}$~cm$^{-2}$.
 It occurs for MCs under various conditions, e.g. with and without dynamically important magnetic fields. \item We show that the underestimation of $N_\rmn{HI}$ in HISA observations can be attributed to the following two effects. (i) The large temperature variations of cold HI ($\sim$10~K up to 100~K) make a reliable determination of $T_\rmn{HISA}$ not possible.
-This leads to the fact that the real $T_\rmn{HISA}$ and thus $N_\rmn{HI}$ are underestimated and that velocity channels have to be omitted for the calculation of $N_\rmn{HI}$.
-This effect occurs when a fixed $T_\rmn{HISA}$ is used for the entire map but also when each pixel is given an individual value of $T_\rmn{HISA}$. (ii) Observational noise and the emission of warm HI in the foreground either reduce the inferred optical depth or -- as before -- cause individual velocity channels to be omitted for the calculation of $N_\rmn{HI}$.
+This leads to the fact that the real $T_\rmn{HISA}$ and thus $N_\rmn{HI}$ are underestimated and that velocity channels have to be omitted for the calculation of $N_\rmn{HI}$. (ii) Observational noise and the emission of warm HI in the foreground either reduce the inferred optical depth or -- as before -- cause individual velocity channels to be omitted for the calculation of $N_\rmn{HI}$.
 This effect is particularly pronounced in regions of high optical depth.
 In combination, both effects (i + ii) can lead to in an artificial upper limit in observation of $N_\rmn{HI, obs}$ around 10$^{21}$~cm$^{-2}$. \item We suggest a method to correct for the aforementioned omission of high optical depth channels.
 This correction reduces underestimation of the HI mass budget by a factor of 1.5 -- 2. \item We find that clouds typically have HI optical depths around 1 -- 10.
 This implies that the optically thin HI assumption is usually not suitable and that optical depth corrections are essential when calculating $N_\rmn{HI}$ from HI observations. \item We show that the high HI column densities ($\gtrsim10^{22}$~cm$^{-2}$) can (in parts) be attributed to the occurrence of up to 10 individual HI-H$_2$ transitions along the LOS.
-However, also for a single HI-H$_2$ transition, $N_\rmn{HI}$ frequently exceeds a value of 10$^{21}$~cm$^{-2}$, thus challenging 1-dimensional, semi-analytical models.
-This can be attributed to non-equilibrium chemistry effects, which are included in our models, and to the fact that HI-H$_2$ transitions usually do not have a 1-dimensional geometry, i.e. to the fractal structure of MCs. \item We demonstrate that $N_\rmn{HI}$-PDFs obtained from HISA observations should be considered with great caution both concerning the position of the peak and the width.
+This emphasises the necessity of Gaussian decomposition algorithms to fully analyse the individual components that constitute the HISA spectra. \item Also for individual HI-H$_2$ transitions, $N_\rmn{HI}$ frequently exceeds a value of 10$^{21}$~cm$^{-2}$, thus challenging 1-dimensional, semi-analytical models.
+This can be attributed to non-equilibrium chemistry effects, which are included in our models, and to the fact that HI-H$_2$ transitions usually do not have a 1-dimensional geometry, i.e. to the fractal structure of MCs. \item We demonstrate that $N_\rmn{HI}$-PDFs obtained from HISA observations with a fixed temperature assumption should be considered with great caution both concerning the position of the peak and the width.
 Due to the underestimation of HI, the observed PDFs appear to lack the high-$N_\rmn{HI}$ end, which in reality seems to be characterised by a power-law. \item Finally, we show that the cold HI gas in MCs is moderately supersonic with Mach numbers of up to a few.
 The corresponding non-thermal velocity dispersion can be determined via HISA observations with an accuracy of a factor of $\sim$2. \end{itemize}

 To summarize, our result indicate that measuring the HI content in MCs via HISA observations is a challenging task and that the amount of cold HI in MCs could be a factor of 3 -- 10 higher than previously thought.